-International studies regularly rank the Nordic countries among the most gender-equal in the world.
-However, studies of the distribution of power and statistics show that there is still plenty to do.
+International studies regularly rank the Nordic countries as the most gender-equal in the world.
+Similar trends exist in the area of LGBTI rights.
+Yet studies of the distribution of power and statistics show that we’re nowhere near finished.

-This page contains links to the current political programmes for co-operation on equality between the sexes as well as a broad range of information about the current state of gender equality and LGBTI work in the Nordic Region and on how it is being developed.
+This page contains current political programmes for Nordic co-operation on gender equality, as well as a wealth of material on the current state of gender equality and LGBTI rights in the Nordic Region and on how they’re being developed.

 Nordic Council of Ministers’ action plan for Vision 2030

 The action plan describes how the Nordic Council of Ministers will work to achieve the objectives of this vision through a series of initiatives linked to the vision’s three strategic priorities: a green Nordic Region, a competitive Nordic Region and a socially sustainable Nordic Region.
 There are 12 objectives linked to the strategic priorities.
 The strategic priorities and objectives govern all the activities of the Nordic Council of Ministers over the next four years.
 The action plan is divided into 12 sections, with each one linked to one of the 12 objectives.

 A tool in the action plan: Read the Nordic Council of Ministers’ policy for mainstreaming sustainable development, gender equality, and a children’s rights and youth perspective